pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ax.scatter(predicted, range(len(predicted)), color="black", ec="black", s=30);
 ```

-Here we see a plot of the individual frailty terms and the differential multiplicative they add to each individual's predicted hazard.
-This is a powerful lens on the question of how much the observed covariates capture for each individual and how much of a corrective adjustment is implied by the frailty terms.
+Here we see a plot of the individual frailty terms and the differential multiplicative effect they contribute to each individual's predicted hazard.
+This is a powerful lens on the question of how much the observed covariates capture for each individual and how much of a corrective adjustment is implied by the frailty terms?

 +++